sahitpj/machine-learning/README.md

-# MachineLearning
+# Machine Learning
-My machine learning course in a repo
+The following repository contains machine learning algorithms written from scratch.
+The list will be updated weekly.